jporeilly/Foundry--Deployment/01--Infrastructure/01-Environment/infrastructure.md

 ---

 <em>install git:</em>
-used to access the LDOS-Workshop Git repository.
+used to access the Foundry--Deployment Git repository.

 ``install Git:``
 ```